 Note: Form 8878 is only required for Forms 4868 when taxpayers are authorizing an electronic funds withdrawal and want an ERO to enter their PINs.

-You must sign and date the Form 8878 or Form 8879 after reviewing the return and ensuring that the tax return information on the form matches the information on the return.
-The taxpayer may return the completed Form 8878 or Form 8879 to the ERO by hand delivery, U.S. mail, private delivery service, fax, email or an Internet website.
+You must sign and date IRS Form 8878 or IRS Form 8879 after reviewing the return and ensuring that the tax return information on the form matches the information on the return.
+The taxpayer may return the completed Form 8878 or Form 8879 to the ERO by hand delivery, U.S. mail, private delivery service, fax, email, or an Internet website.

-Electronic signature types that can be used for Forms 8878 and 8879
+Electronic signature types that can be used for Form 8878 and Form 8879

-List of currently acceptable electronic signature methods as per IRS:
+List of currently acceptable electronic signature methods as per the IRS:

 SignEasy is IRS compliant!

-If you are a taxpayer: For e-signing Form 8879 or 8878 you need a legally binding electronic signature solution, like SignEasy.
-Using the SignEasy app on Android, iOS or from the Web, you can get the forms signed and sent to your ERO within a matter of seconds.
+If you are a taxpayer: For e-signing Form 8879 or Form 8878 you need a legally binding electronic signature solution, like SignEasy.
+Using the SignEasy app on Android, iOS, or from the Web, you can get the forms signed and sent to your ERO within a matter of seconds.

-Disclaimer: Information provided on this page is for educational purpose and has been compiled from the IRS website.
+Disclaimer: Information provided on this page is for educational purposes and has been compiled from the IRS website.